andresdotfelipe/sharedops-backend/README.md

 # Sharedops (back-end)

-Sharedops is a website where people can share their opinions.
+Sharedops is a web application where people can share their opinions.
 This is the back-end for Sharedops, built with:

 * Node JS - To use JavaScript on the server side.
 * Express - To use MVC architecture on the server side.